< TaiChiOz

 It is multi faceted and means different things to different people.
 Some people see it as a meditation, some as an exercise, others as a form of relaxation or a moving Qi Gong.
 Nevertheless, the unity of mind and body is a core principle of Tai Chi.

 This is encapsulated in Yin and Yang, showing how opposite or contrary forces are actually complementary, interconnected, and interdependent in the natural world.
-There is also an excellent article in the Internet Encyclopedia of Philosophy
+There is an excellent article in the Internet Encyclopedia of Philosophy

 These principles help integrate the mind and body and promote harmony of the inner and outer self.